Low Libido – Normal Or Cause For Worry?

 Lifestyle Changes:

-1. Exercise: Regular physical activity has been found to improve libido in both men and women.
-Exercise helps to increase blood flow and release endorphins, which can boost mood and sexual desire.
+1. Exercise: Practicing exercise routinely increased libido among men and women.
+Exercise stimulates blood circulation and releases endorphins, which are linked to a better mood and sexual desire.

 Therapy:

-1. Cognitive Behavioral Therapy (CBT): This type of therapy focuses on identifying and changing negative thought patterns that may be contributing to low libido.
+1. Cognitive Behavioral Therapy (CBT): This therapy focuses on recognizing and altering negative thinking habits that are underlying low libido.

-2. Sex Therapy: Sex therapy is a specialized form of therapy that helps individuals or couples address sexual problems, including low libido.
-It can involve exploring underlying psychological factors, communication skills, and techniques to improve sexual desire.
+2. Sex Therapy: A special type of therapy that helps the individual or couple resolve sexual issues such as low libido is called sex therapy.
+It might involve diagnosing underlying psychological issues, communication and strategies to boost sexual desire.

-3. Couples Therapy: Often, low libido can cause strain on relationships.
-Couples therapy can help improve communication and intimacy between partners, leading to an increase in sexual desire.
+3. Couples Therapy: Often, low libido can place stress on relationships.
+Couples therapy can also increase communication and intimacy, and hence sexual desire.

 Medications:

-1. Hormone Therapy: In some cases, low libido may be caused by hormonal imbalances.
-Hormone therapy, such as testosterone replacement therapy for men or estrogen therapy for women, can help address this issue.
+1. Hormone Therapy: In some cases, low libido is attributed to hormonal dysfunction.
+This can be treated with hormone therapy, such as testosterone therapy for men or oestrogen therapy for women.

 Alternative Treatments:

-Apart from the conventional treatments mentioned above, some alternative therapies have been found to be effective in treating low libido.
+In addition to the traditional treatments listed above, alternative therapies have been clinically successful in managing low libido.
 These include:

-1. Herbal Supplements: Certain herbs and supplements, such as ginseng, maca, and ashwagandha, have been found to improve sexual desire in both men and women.
+1. Herbal Medicines: Certain herbs and pills, including ginseng, maca and ashwagandha, have been found to enhance sexual desire for men and women.

 Was this helpful?